1970s Bobblehead Table Lamp

-Other versions: Several different bobblehead table lamps were produced, many other figurines, dolls and robots.
+Other versions: This 1970s bobblehead table lamp exists in some varieties.
+Several other table lamps were produced, many other figurines, dolls and robots.

 The Stilfer SNC company no longer exists.
 It was at least active in the 1970s and early 1980s.
 Except for some other children bedroom table lamps, nothing to be found.
 Many other Stilfer companies exist in Italy, but they have nothing to do with these lamps.